anymouscvpr/anymouscvpr.github.io/README.md

 # Comparative Experiment(#R1):

+To further support the effectiveness and practicality of our method, we have done some comparative experiments.

   ## Qualitative comparison:
 > Fig. 1: Experimental results on captured image data.
 The synthetic RGB images, details and the spectral response of scene points are evaluated.